-Determining where an individual will serve the sentence begins with an initial classification.
-The program statement above provides all of the details that are necessary to understand how administrators classify people in federal custody.
+Determining where an individual will serve a sentence begins with an initial classification.
+The program statement above provides all details necessary to understand how administrators classify people in federal custody.

 BOP Custody and Federal Prison Security Levels:

-For the purposes of this article, readers should know that the Bureau of Prisons operates several different security levels that include:
+For this article, readers should know that the Bureau of Prisons operates several different security levels that include:

 - Minimum-security Federal Prison Camps and Satellite Prison Camps (FPC and SPC)